 Planting: Can be grown in pots, even indoors.

-Litter: Low except dies to ground in freezes.
+Litter: Low except it dies to the ground in freezes.

 Propagation: Cuttings or seed.
-Easily roots from cuttings.
+It easily roots from cuttings.

-This plant is a member of the mint family.
+This plant is a member of the Mint family (Lamiaceae).
 Another common name is Spanish Thyme.

 Do you have additional information or a different